proycon/codemetapy/README.md

 `$ codemetapy -O codemeta.json somepackage`

-If you are in the current working directory of any python project, i.e. there is a `setup.py`, then you can simply call `codemetapy` without arguments to output codemeta for the project.
+If you are in the current working directory of any python project and there is a `setup.py`, then you can simply call `codemetapy` without arguments to output codemeta for the project.
 Codemetapy will automatically run `python setup.py egg_info` and parse it's output to